sanity-io/sanity/packages/example-studio/README.md

-# sanitytest
+# Example Studio

-Just a sample Sanity studio project
+A sanity studio with instructional examples and useful patterns